 It might seem like you should make other decisions first, like which material you want or what you want your fence to look like.
 But starting with your budget ensures that you don’t get stuck on a fence you can’t afford.
 On the other hand, it also prevents you from underspending.
 Saving money is great, but if you have the cash budgeted, there may be additional features that you hadn’t considered.

 Of course, deciding a budget goes hand in hand with determining the purpose of your fence.
-There is a very wide variety of fence types and materials, with drastically different costs.
+There is a very wide variety of fence types and materials with drastically different costs.
 So if you don’t know where to start with budgeting, you can begin by considering the minimum cost for the type of fence you want.
 If you can’t afford it, you’ll need to make other plans.
-Of course, never let price discourage you completely.
+Of course, never let the price discourage you completely.
 You never know what kind of deals are out there.
 Whatever type of fence you are trying to budget for, Bravo Fence Company can help with a free, no-obligation estimate.
 We also provide financing options.

 3. What is the Right Material?